-Resident and nonresident over-thecounter licenses may be purchased at many retail stores in South Dakota and at a few County Treasurer offices.
-When purchasing licenses over the counter you must have your stateissued ID with you.
-Licenses can also be purchased online at gfp.sd.gov, or with the GFP mobile app.

-Big Game Licenses (including turkey licenses) and Nonresident Waterfowl Licenses are issued by lottery and can also be completed through the online licensing application system.
-The tag/ license is then mailed to individuals who draw a permit.
+Resident and nonresident licenses can be purchased online at gfp.sd.gov, or with the GFP mobile app.
+Many over-the-counter resident and nonresident licenses may be purchased at many retail stores in South Dakota and at a few County Treasurer offices.
+When purchasing licenses over the counter you must have your state-issued ID with you.
+Big game licenses (including turkey licenses) and Nonresident Waterfowl Licenses are issued by lottery and can be completed through the online licensing application system.
+The tag/ license is then mailed to individuals who draw a license.
 A paper version of the application for mailing can be obtained online as well as at GFP regional offices and through local licensing agents.